 Have you ever gone shopping and one (or several) of your credit cards were declined?
-Do you remember your embarrassment as other shoppers witnessed your shame — when you left your purchase at the checkout stand?
+Do you remember how that felt?
+Were you embarrassed as other shoppers witnessed your shame?
+Did you have to leave your purchase at the checkout stand?
 Did your heart begin to pound?
 And did you feel the heat rise up in your face?
 That visceral physical reaction is your Money Nerve.

 Here’s another example: Maybe your company recently downsized, and you meant to start an emergency fund.
-But life is busy and you just hadn’t gotten around to it yet.
-Now, your rent and other bills are due.
-Suddenly, you have little income, so you will be short on cash for the next month or two.
-You may feel panicked or sick to your stomach.
+But, life is busy and you just hadn’t gotten around to it yet.
+Now, your rent and other bills are due… Subsequently, you have little income, so you will be short on cash for the next month or two.
+Having fears about staying afloat can create a sense of panic.
+You may feel like you can’t breath or sick to your stomach.
 In addition to your fear, you may also be angry at yourself and begin to berate yourself for being so stupid.
 Again, painful emotional reactions revolving around your financial challenges create the resulting anxiety, fear, self hate and nausea.
 This is your Money Nerve.

 What Triggers Your Money Nerve?

 Your Money Nerve flares up whenever your money choices create emotional havoc and distress.
-If paying your bills each month brings consistent pain and shame, it is time to face your financial fears.
-You can build a new financial path by developing a healthy relationship with money.
+If paying your bills each month brings consistent stress and shame, it is time to face your financial fears.
+Where did you learn your money habits?
+Are your choices making life better?
+Do you know how much money you really have and what you are actually spending?
+If you don’t know the answer to those questions, you can build a new financial path by being honest with yourself and developing a healthy relationship with money.

 Instead of reacting with an automatic emotional response when faced with a financial challenge, learn how to harness your thoughts and create actions to ease your Money Nerve.